 Guidelines for Retaining Wall Design

-Professional practice guidelines, titled Retaining Wall Design, published in November 2019, will help engineering professionals design retaining walls in a consistent manner.
+Professional practice guidelines, titled Retaining Wall Design, published in November 2019 and updated February 2020, will help engineering professionals design retaining walls in a consistent manner.
 The guidelines outline project roles and responsibilities, provide advice about how to incorporate best practices (such as providing complete documentation), and describe appropriate quality management procedures.
 The guidelines focus on the geotechnical aspects of retaining walls but also include some regulatory and structural issues.
 The guidelines include an assurance statement to assist engineering professionals consider and address relevant regulatory and technical issues.

 Guidelines For Watershed Assessment And Management Of Hydrologic And Geomorphic Risk In The Forest Sector